operate-first/community/README.md

 This repository is used by all members of the Operate First community for managing the ongoing support and sustaining the community of persons and organizations around this initiative.

-We plan and keep track of our efforts on the (Community Project Board)[https://github.com/orgs/operate-first/projects/16], which is drives the status of the (program management page)[https://github.com/operate-first/community/blob/main/program-management-tracker.md].
+We plan and keep track of our efforts on the [Community Project Board](https://github.com/orgs/operate-first/projects/16), which is drives the status of the [program management page](https://github.com/operate-first/community/blob/main/program-management-tracker.md).

 ## Bootstrapping